davidjbradshaw/homebridge-unifi-guest-wifi/README.md

 *This project is an updated version of [homebridge-unifi-guest-wlan-switch](https://www.npmjs.com/package/homebridge-unifi-guest-wlan-switch) with the dependancies fixed to allow it to work on the current versions of the **Unifi Controller** and **HomeBridge**.*

-*Due to the way [Node-Unifi](https://github.com/jens-maus/node-unifi) now handles multiple sites, support for this has been removed.
-You will need a HomeBridge for each site to deal with this, say hi if your the one person this change is going to effect.*
+*Due to the different way version 2 of [Node-Unifi](https://github.com/jens-maus/node-unifi) handles multiple sites, support for them has been removed and you will instead need a HomeBridge for each seporate site.
+Say hi if your the one person this change is going to effect, I would love to know what your use case is.*

 *This code is far from great but it does seem to basically now work, maybe one day I will tidy it up some more and remove the need for it to poll the controller, or perhaps some nice person will make a PR to fix that.
 In the meantime enjoy using at your own risk, I didn't write this.*